Hey There

 Not sure where to begin?

-This free guide gives you three practical, parent-tested weeks of action.
+This free guide gives you three practical, parent-tested action steps.

-Week 3 Get their teacher on your team, with confidence even if those conversations have felt daunting before
+Step 3: Get those around them, teachers, grandparents, friends on your team, with confidence even if those conversations have felt daunting before

-Each week comes with a quick action tip you can use straight away.
+Each step comes with a quick action tip you can use straight away.

 C, parent of year 7